Corrections | Jail Division

 Child Drug Testing

-Any parent or guardian of a minor child, who is a resident of Chisago County, may pick up a drug testing urine kit at the Chisago County Jail at no charge.
-Bring proof you are a county resident, such as a driver's license, and you will be provided with a kit and instructions.
+Any parent or guardian or a minor child, who is a resident of Chisago County, may pick up a drug testing urine kit at the Chisago County Jail at no charge.
+Bring proof you are a county resident, such as a driver's license, and you will be provided a kit and instructions.

 Walk In Warrants